 To Honor a Glorious Past

-Lakeside Little Theatre’s history, as remembered by our theatre’s historian:
+Lakeside Little Theatre’s history, as remembered by our theatre’s first historian, Tod Jonson:

 LLT: Hi Tod, I understand Ektor and you arrived Lakeside in 1985, both of you with extensive showbiz backgrounds, bent on doing a documentary about the artist, Diego Rivera, but upon finding out that one had all ready been done, you two realized you loved the area and the community and decided instead to retire here.
 A lot of people seem to make that instant decision once they experience all this community has to offer.